thepeanutgalleryandco/create-and-mint-nft-collection/README.md

 Users have new metadata exclusion configuration options
 - Maximum Repeatability - Set the maximum number of times that a layer be generated per layer configuration set.
 This can now be set at a global level, layer level and layer item level.
 - Incompatible Traits - Set the combination of traits that may not be generated together to remove / enforce certain combinations.
+- Trait dependencies - Set traits that require other traits.

 Please see the [Layer Configuration](./README.md#b-update-your-layer-configurations) section.